sparkflows/sparkflows-docs/docs/troubleshooting/pipelines.rst

 Check the Machine Configuration.

 * Ensure minumum 8 cores and 16 GB RAM are used.
-* Check if any additional processes are running in the same VM where Sparkflows is running.
+* Check if any additional processes (running in the same VM where Sparkflows is running) hogging the memory and processes.

-  For example,
+  Examples of additional processes:
     * Agent handling the traffic between Load Balancer and installed service,
     * any Applications (e.g. Envoy) which scans the deployed App and logs (CPU, Mem)